Minkowski content of Brownian cut points: Brownian path measures

 We will need an invariance under inversion that is true for $d=2,3$.
 Let $B_t$ be a Brownian motion with $ B_0 \neq 0$, and define

-As in the introductory section we write $\ball_k(\cdot)$ for balls in the exponential scale and omit the center when it is clear from context.
-We write $T_k$ for the hitting time of $\partial \ball_k$.
+As in the introductory section we write $\ball_k(\cdot)$ for balls of the exponential scaling and omit the center when it is clear from context, e.g., from here until the end of this section, unless otherwise indicated all balls are centered at the origin.
+We let $T_k=T_k(B)$ denote the time at which $B$ hits $\partial\ball_k$.

 \begin{proposition} Suppose $d =2,3$ and $B_t$ is a standard Brownian motion with $0 < |B_0| < e^k.$ Then the distribution of